-- Knowing what works best for you
+- Repeating what works best for you

-Before we’re getting right into the vegan meat of the matter, there are a few tips to consider that can make your meal planning journey a lot easier, less frightening, and much more exciting!
+Before we’re getting right into the vegan meat of the matter, there are a few tips to consider that can make your plant-based meal planning journey a lot easier, less frightening, and much more exciting!

 Keep a food journal to track which meals you and your family liked as well as how much effort or time they require, so you know if and when to include them in your next meal plan.

 If some family favorites are non-vegan, simply replace the animal-based foods with vegan counterparts like mock chicken and cashew cream cheese.

 Your next week of eating is planned out with these quick and delicious vegan bowls, meal prepping steps & full grocery list.

 Since this is an article about vegan meal planning tips for beginners, we assume you haven’t been eating a plant-based diet for very long!

 A vegan diet consists of five basic food groups: fruits, veggies, grains, legumes as well as nuts and seeds.
 Try to incorporate all of them into each day and keep your meals as varied as possible!

 Make your daily meals delicious and healthy by keeping some things in mind.
 Don’t cut out any food groups and try to have either fruit or veggies for each main meal.

 Eat the metaphorical rainbow, fill up on fibrous foods, add those satiating staches and ensure your meals are overall satisfying to you.